Best Cinematographers List

 Note:

-It's simple and straightforward: the best of the best cinematographers in cinema history which is about the look of the film.
+It's simple and straightforward: the best of the best cinematographers in cinema history which is about the

 Miniseries and telefilms are fair game, but anything made after the year 2000 and documentaries are excluded.

-This list is based on what I have seen so far and is limited to the top 10 with 5 honorable mentions which are all unordered.
+This list is based on what I have seen so far and is limited to the top 10 with 5 honorable mentions which are

-While selecting the cinematographers, I am thinking about the unparalleled beauty through the high number of films they had
+all unordered.
+While selecting the cinematographers, I am thinking about the unparalleled beauty through the

-If you are enamored by the look of Chinatown, it's because John A. Alonzo shot the film which earned him sole
+If you are enamored by the look of Chinatown, it's because John A. Alonzo shot the film which earned him

-Oscar nomination.
-Of Mexican-American and Latino heritage, he went on to work on Lady Sings the Blues;
+the only Oscar nomination of his career.
+Of Mexican-American and Latino heritage, he went on to work on

-Farewell, My Lovely; Tom Horn; the 1983 version of Scarface; and Internal Affairs.
-On a
+Lady Sings the Blues; Farewell, My Lovely; Tom Horn; the 1983 version of Scarface;

-side note, he mentored John Toll who later won two Oscars for Best Cinematography.
+and Internal Affairs.
+On a side note, he mentored John Toll who went on to win two Oscars for Best

-Completely underrated during the 90's, the Mexican cinematographer Emmanuel Lubezki was responsible for shooting three
+Completely underrated during the 90's, the Mexican cinematographer Emmanuel Lubezki was responsible for

-unbelievably good-looking pictures: Como agua para chocolate, A Walk in the Clouds, and Meet Joe Black.
+shooting three unbelievably good-looking pictures: Como agua para chocolate, A Walk in the Clouds,

-Eventually, he received recognition during the 21st century by being awarded three Oscars among eight nominations.
+and Meet Joe Black.
+Eventually, he received recognition during the 21st century by being awarded three

 A British cinematographer, Chris Menges is a two-time Oscar winner, having handled some of the most stunning-looking